slimboi/ansible-config-mgt/README.md

 # ansible-config-mgt

 # Intro
 This project provides a basic walkthrough for configuration management using Ansible on AWS EC2 instances.
-My infrastructure consists of:
+My infrastructure will consists of:
 - 3 Redhat 8 Instances
 - 2 Ubuntu 20.04 Instances
 # Usage